DHTMLX/docs-suite/docs/treegrid/configuration.md

 **Related sample**: [TreeGrid.
 Setup Drag Mode](https://snippet.dhtmlx.com/43covmy2)

-## Editing Grid and separate columns
+## Editing TreeGrid and separate columns

-dhtmlxGrid provides the editing feature that includes two options:
+dhtmlxTreeGrid provides the editing feature that includes two options:

-- editing of the whole Grid, i.e. of all its columns
+- editing of the whole TreeGrid, i.e. of all its columns

-To make all columns of the Grid editable, specify the [](treegrid/api/treegrid_editable_config.md) option in the configuration of Grid:
+To make all columns of the TreeGrid editable, specify the [](treegrid/api/treegrid_editable_config.md) option in the configuration of TreeGrid:

 ~~~js
 var treegrid = new dhx.TreeGrid("treegrid_container", {